Upcoming Changes

 Zero-Hours Contracts and Guaranteed Hours

-The Act addresses the issue of zero-hours contracts by requiring employers to offer guaranteed-hours contracts to workers who regularly work more hours than their contracts indicate.
 This change aims to provide greater job security and predictability for workers.
-Employers must also give reasonable notice of any shift changes and compensate workers for late cancellations, ensuring fair treatment and reducing the exploitation of zero-hours contracts.
+Employers must also give reasonable notice of any shift changes and compensate workers for late cancellations.
+Compensation has to be proportionate to the notice given for any shifts cancelled or curtailed.
+This ensure fair treatment and reduces any exploitation of zero-hours contracts.

 2027